Pacific Southwest Airlines Flight 710: Hijacking

+Plan of the hijackers

 Azmanoff and Alexiev were revealed to have an elaborate scheme in mind, which involved an accomplice named Lubomir Peichev.
 The pair had planned to jettison two inflatable dummies from the plane, then land at a rural airstrip in British Columbia.
 Peichev was supposed to meet them there, in a light plane he would hijack; the trio would then head back south across the border, to enjoy their $800,000.
 Peichev was sentenced to life in prison for his role in the bizarre plot.

 Over the weekend of June 16–19, 1972, Peichev, Azmanoff and Alexiev traveled by car to Washington state, allegedly in search of gold.
-During this trip they also traveled to Vancouver and to Hope and Puntzi, two remote landing sites, both over 100 miles from Vancouver.
+During this trip they also traveled to Vancouver and to Hope, British Columbia and Puntzi Mountain Airport, two remote landing sites, both over 100 miles from Vancouver.
 While on this trip, plans were made for Azmanoff and Alexiev to hijack an airplane and to fly it to a remote airport in Canada.
-There, a fourth person would be waiting with a car ready to take the skyjackers to an apartment hide-out in the outskirts of Vancouver.
-Peichev was to rent a private plane and to meet them at an auxiliary landing strip in case the hijacked plane was unable to land at the preferred airport.
+There, a fourth person would be waiting with a car ready to take the skyjackers to an apartment hide-out on the outskirts of Vancouver.
+Peichev was to rent a private plane and meet them at an auxiliary landing strip in case the hijacked plane was unable to land at the preferred airport.

-The three men returned to San Francisco and on July 1, 1972, met at the San Francisco International Airport with Illia Shishkoff who agreed to meet Peichev at noon on July 4, at the Vancouver Airport and to rent an apartment in the outskirts of the city.
+The three men returned to San Francisco and, on July 1, 1972, met at the San Francisco International Airport with Illia Shishkoff who agreed to meet Peichev at noon on July 4, at the Vancouver Airport and to rent an apartment in the outskirts of the city.
 On July 3, Peichev withdrew $1,700 from his bank account and borrowed a gun under the guise of a need to protect himself while hunting for gold.
-Later the same day he met with Alexiev and Azmanoff at the San Francisco International Airport.
+Later the same day, he met with Alexiev and Azmanoff at the San Francisco International Airport.
 They gave him a plane ticket to Seattle and told him to take a bus to Vancouver.

-After meeting Shishkoff in Vancouver, Peichev rented two cars and traveled with Shishkoff to Hope airport, approximately 100 miles, and returned to Vancouver.
-The following day, July 5, Peichev rented a private plane and hired a pilot to fly him to Bella Coola and then to Anaheim Lake.
-While at Anaheim Lake, Peichev learned by radio that the hijack attempt had failed.
+After meeting Shishkoff in Vancouver, Peichev rented two cars and traveled with Shishkoff to Hope Airport, approximately 100 miles, and returned to Vancouver.
+The following day, July 5, Peichev rented a private plane and hired a pilot to fly him to Bella Coola and then to Anahim Lake.
+While at Anahim Lake, Peichev learned by radio that the hijack attempt had failed.
 He proceeded to Puntzi airstrip where he spent the night and then returned to Vancouver.
 In Vancouver he met Shishkoff and arranged for the return of the rental cars and then returned to San Francisco.

 On July 5, the same day that Peichev flew to Puntzi airstrip, Azmanoff and Alexiev hijacked the Pacific Southwest Airline flight.
-After the gunfight, the F.B.I. agents found on the bodies of the hijackers a map of British Columbia, Canada, and a small piece of note paper containing the map coordinates of Puntzi airstrip.
+After the gunfight, the F.B.I. agents found on the bodies of the hijackers a map of British Columbia, Canada, and a small piece of note paper containing the map coordinates of the Puntzi airstrip.